mseri/blog/content/posts/56-panel-on-the-future-of-higher-education.md

 This leads me to the main point I would like to bring to the discussion.

-My experience is that, perphaps due to our cult of success and personality, students (and sometimes also peers) have often rather distorted view of the lecturers, believing for example that we have always been perfect students, that we always know everything about what we teach and the we know by hearth how to solve any problem.
+My experience is that, perhaps due to our cult of success and personality, students (and sometimes also peers) have often rather distorted view of the lecturers, believing for example that we have always been perfect students, that we always know everything about what we teach and the we know by hearth how to solve any problem.

 We should be open on the fact that we are also human beings with our shares of limitations, faults and failures.
 And we should make it absolutely clear that research is about figuring things out, navigating a sea of uncertainty by making mistakes and learning from them.

-What I am trying to say is that uncertainty is a big, ointegral part of the game and we should not shy away from it.
+What I am trying to say is that uncertainty is a big, integral part of the game and we should not shy away from it.

 I think that by being open and accepting our limitations, and by engaging in these exercises of critical thinking and multicultural respectful dialogues, we can provide for us and our students instruments to evaluate information and their sources, to critically reflect on them and to engage in constructive discussions over them.

-I also think that this could make it clear how providing an informad answer requires a lot of time and energy, and that even then we should accept to be proven wrong, perhaps also showing the valure and efforts behing expert opinions.
+I also think that this could make it clear how providing an informed answer requires a lot of time and energy, and that even then we should accept to be proven wrong, perhaps also showing the value and efforts being expert opinions.

 And with this I would like to conclude and hear your opinions.